-We did a tone of research on primers and this is the primer that we eventually used and are really happy with but any primer with adhesion promoting properties should do the trick.
+We did a tone of research on primers and this is the primer that we eventually used and are really happy with.
 A good alternative seems to be Zinsser Bulls Eye 1-2-3 (although we’ve not tried it ourselves).

 In terms of paint, any high-quality paint that’s suitable for painting wood will be fine.
 Just be sure not to choose a completely matt finish as it’ll show up every greasy fingerprint!
 We used Farrow & Ball Wood & Metal paint in Estate Eggshell (the dark cupboards are Railings and the light cupboards are Dimpse).

 No matter how good your primer and paint are the other vital step is sanding your cupboards.